methodphoto/themincricketclub/2021/banstead.md

 game: Banstead v The Min
 location: Banstead CC
 date: 05/09/2021
 report: The Min won the toss and batted first scoring 167 for 9 wkts (35 overs).
-Banstead replied with 156 for 7 wkts in 35 overs
+Banstead replied with 156 for 7 wkts (35 overs)
 result: The Min won by 11 runs
 parent: 2021 Fixtures
 ---